-- A-1 If your corporation has a safe harbor lease you must include: - Any amount you claimed as a deduction in computing federal taxable income solely as a result of an election made under section 168(f)(8) of the IRC as it was in effect on December 31, 1983. - Any amount you would have been required to include in the computation of your federal taxable income if you had not made the election permitted under section 168(f)(8) of the IRC as it was in effect on December 31, 1983. - A-2 In general, you must include on this line up to 5% of certain interest paid by an acquiring corporation in the acquisition of another corporation, in the year of an acquisition and for the next three years.
-Use Form CT-244 to determine if you are liable for this addition and to compute the amount to be entered on this line. - A-3 The amount of special additional mortgage recording tax paid in tax years beginning after 1993 under section 253(1-a) of the Tax Law allowed as a deduction in determining federal taxable income, where a credit or a refund is allowed on Form CT-43 for the tax year. - A-4 The amount of special additional mortgage recording tax paid in tax years beginning after 1993 under section 253(1-a) of the Tax Law when property for which the tax was paid is sold or disposed of at a gain or loss and the basis of the property was not adjusted by the special additional mortgage recording tax credit if a credit or refund was allowed on Form CT-43. - A-5 Qualified emerging technology investments (QETI) If you elected to defer the gain from the sale of QETI, then you must add to federal taxable income the amount previously deferred when the reinvestment in the New York qualified emerging technology company which qualified you for that deferral is sold.
-See subtraction S-5 on page 8.
+A-1 If your corporation has a safe harbor lease you must include:

+- Any amount you claimed as a deduction in computing federal taxable income solely as a result of an election made under section 168(f)(8) of the IRC as it was in effect on December 31, 1983. - Any amount you would have been required to include in the computation of your federal taxable income if you had not made the election permitted under section 168(f)(8) of the IRC as it was in effect on December 31, 1983. - A-2 The amount of special additional mortgage recording tax paid in tax years beginning after 1993 under section 253(1-a) of the Tax Law allowed as a deduction in determining federal taxable income, where a credit or a refund is allowed on Form CT-43 for the tax year. - A-3 The amount of special additional mortgage recording tax paid in tax years beginning after 1993 under section 253(1-a) of the Tax Law when property for which the tax was paid is sold or disposed of at a gain or loss and the basis of the property was not adjusted by the special additional mortgage recording tax credit if a credit or refund was allowed on Form CT-43. - A-4 Qualified emerging technology investments (QETI) If you elected to defer the gain from the sale of QETI, then you must add to federal taxable income the amount previously deferred when the reinvestment in the New York qualified emerging technology company which qualified you for that deferral is sold.
+See subtraction S-5 on page 8. - A-5 Qualified public utility corporations must make the required additions under section 208.9(c-2) of the Tax Law.
+Qualified power producers and qualified pipeline corporations must make the required additions under section 208.9(c-3) of the Tax Law.
+For additional information see instructions for Schedule C, Form CT-3-S-A/ATT.